AhanR/lexical-analyzer-JS/README.md

-# Lexicall_Analyser
+# JavaScript Lexical Analyzer
-For your give input code, different token will be displayed as output containing : Keywords, Identifiers, Operators and Symbols
+Convert the input code into the following
+- Keywords
+- Identifiers
+- Operators
+- Symbols